Redocly/redocly-cli/docs/quickstart.md

 Before you start:

-- [install the Redocly CLI](./installation.md) if you haven't already
+- [Install the Redocly CLI](./installation.md) if you haven't already
-- if you have an OpenAPI description to use, have it handy (we assume it's called `openapi.yaml`), or [try our example](https://github.com/Redocly/openapi-starter/blob/main/openapi/openapi.yaml)
+- If you have an OpenAPI description to use, have it handy (we assume it's called `openapi.yaml`), or [try our example](https://github.com/Redocly/openapi-starter/blob/main/openapi/openapi.yaml)
+- Create a new project folder and `cd` into the folder
+- Git clone the [openapi-starter](https://github.com/Redocly/openapi-starter) repo in the new project folder

 {% admonition type="attention" %}
 There's also an [openapi-starter](https://github.com/Redocly/openapi-starter) repository that you can clone and experiment with to get your bearings